-Pricing: Pro tools has several plans such as one-year subscription, monthly subscriptions and Perpetual License (Physical Box).
+Pricing: Pro tools has several plans such as a one-year subscription, monthly subscriptions, and Perpetual License (Physical Box).
 Based on your needs and demands, you should select your subscription plan.
-For me, at first, it was the one-year subscription( download).
+For me, at first, it was a one-year subscription( download).

-Keyboard shortcuts: One of the things I prefer in pro tools is the keyboard shortcuts that make saves my time and energy.
+Keyboard shortcuts: One of the things I prefer in pro tools is the keyboard shortcuts that may save my time and energy.
 You are also allowed to move around the MIDI notes by using both the keyboard and keyboard shortcuts.

 Audio Editing and workflow:

-In my comparison of PreSonus Studio One vs Pro Tools, I felt that Pro tools has better workflow when it comes about audio editing.
+In my comparison of PreSonus Studio One vs Pro Tools, I felt that Pro tools have a better workflow when it comes to audio editing.
 You can quickly cut a music track and then move the part or cut sessions around.
-This simple ripple editing option is absence in Studio One.
+This simple ripple editing option is absent in Studio One.

 Video editing: As for the video editing, I prefer Pro tool more than the Studio One tool because of its simplicity.

-Importing tracks: Another amazing thing I like in pro tools is its import functions.
+Importing tracks: Another amazing thing I like about pro tools is their import functions.
 You can import a set of tracks or small sessions into your existing sessions for excellent editing.

 iConnectivity mio10 Advanced 10×10 MIDI Interface With Smart USB Hosting, Network MIDI, and Multi-Computer Capability